shyanyong/tp/docs/UserGuide.md

 edit 2 mn/Creatine n/Red Pill
 ```

-By typing this command, you will edit the name and note of the second prescription on the list (currently being displayed) to be `Creatine` and `Red Pill` respectively.
+By typing this, you will edit the name and note of the second prescription on the list to be `Creatine` and `Red Pill` respectively.

 </box>

 ### How to find prescriptions by name : `find`

-With a complex medication regime, BayMeds allows you to easily filter and find your prescriptions with names that contain the specified keyword.
+With a complex medication regimen, BayMeds allows you to easily filter and find your prescriptions with names that contain the specified keyword.

+To find matching prescriptions, type the following command.

 Format:
 ```